mcalla314/tkintertoy/docs/tutorial.rst

 more powerful as well.
 Since that time, I have been teaching local and uploaded a series of narrated Powerpoint slide of those seminars using Tkintertoy in the development of easy applications.
-As result, I have fixed a few minor bugs, improved the documentation, and added some methods for version 1.2.
+As result, I have fixed a few minor bugs, improved the documentation, and improved the operation of the library for version 1.3.

 Tkintertoy creates Windows which contain widgets.
 Almost every *tk* or *ttk* widget is supported and a few combined widgets are included.
 Most widgets